 What is intermittent fasting?

-What are the supposed benefits of intermittent fasting?
+The supposed benefits of intermittent fasting

 “Intermittent fasting, just like any other fad diet, has far-reaching claims attached to it,” says Chaffin.
 “The problem is, the research on intermittent fasting has been done almost exclusively in a lab on animals.”
 For example, one study showing a link between intermittent fasting and longevity was conducted with fruit flies and another on mice.
 Research that associated intermittent fasting with improving inflammation-linked diseases like Alzheimer’s and that suggested it could help prevent cancer also used animals.